Left and Center: Misty circa, 1992

 Height and Weight: 5’8″ and 120 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Green eyes, Misty has previously fractured both her forearms, she has a mole under her right eye and a scar under her right knee, one of Misty’s teeth has a root canal and 3 others have fillings in them
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Green eyes, Misty has previously fractured both her forearms, she has a mole under her right eye and a scar under her right knee, one of Misty’s teeth has a root canal and 3 others have fillings in them

 Clothing/Jewelry Description: A navy blue pullover sweater, baggy blue stonewashed jeans with funky stitching and had rolled up cuffs, a pair of brown suede shoes, Misty was last known to be wearing a gold ring at the time of her abduction